onbloc/gnoland-tutorials/tm2-js-client/api/provider/README.md

 Currently, the `tm2-js-client` package provides support for two Provider implementations:

-- `JSON-RPC Provider`: executes each call as a separate HTTP RPC call.
+- [JSON-RPC Provider](json-rpc-provider.md): executes each call as a separate HTTP RPC call.
-- `WS Provider`: executes each call through an active WebSocket connection, which requires closing when not needed anymore.
+- [WS Provider](ws-provider.md): executes each call through an active WebSocket connection, which requires closing when not needed anymore.

 Read-only abstraction for accessing blockchain data